 The renewals, upsells, and pre-paid contracts just are cash engines if you are growing fast enough.

-And third, most of your leads become free or free-ish.
+And third, most of your leads ultimately become free or really more literally free-ish.
 Ultimately, almost everyone in B2B SaaS, down the road, ends up getting 80%+ of their leads through their brand, through word-of-mouth, through second-order revenue, etc. These leads cost almost nothing.
 They do need to be nurtured, and managed, and showered with love, demos, and attention.
 That costs real money.
-But really these core leads aren’t that expensive.
+But really, these core leads aren’t that expensive.
 It’s the extra, incremental leads that cost so much.
 More on that here.